 NEC 240.67 COMPLIANCE & NFPA 70E ELECTRICAL SAFETY

 The points below offer guidance for NEC compliance and electrical safety.
 Each point has individual merit.
-They are not provided in any specific order of importance.

 Point 1: Fuses have different characteristics.

 Class L fuses are the same.
 Fuse manufacturers offer

 different fuse types, each with unique characteristics

 and clearing times.
 Once you have calculated the

 available arcing current, look at the clearing times